 Emerita is a publicly-traded Canadian exploration and development company listed on the TSX Venture Exchange ("TSXV").
 The Company is engaged in the acquisition, exploration and development of mineral properties with a primary focus on exploring in Spain and Brazil.
 Exploration in Spain is conducted through the Company's wholly-owned Spanish subsidiary, Emerita Resources Espana SL ("Emerita Espana").
 The Company currently has two gold exploration properties in Spain, which are described in detail below under the section entitled, "Mineral Exploration Properties - Spain".
 The Company continues to review project submissions and data from various sources within the Iberian Peninsula with a view to identifying opportunities that could create value for its shareholders.
-On March 17, 2016, the Company entered into a strategic joint venture (the "JV") pursuant to a binding letter agreement with the Aldesa Group of Companies to develop mining projects in the Iberian Peninsula.
-The JV contemplates that each party will own 50% of target projects and will each contribute its share of the initial required funding.
-The objective of the JV is to form a partnership between the two companies to explore and develop mineral resources and reserves in the Iberian Peninsula.
-The JV is contingent upon completing definitive agreements prior to acquisition of the initial JV project.
-The definitive agreements will be based on the terms of the binding letter agreement.
-The JV will participate in public tenders in Spain to solicit the granting of mining rights on advanced or brownfield projects in historical mining districts in northern Spain, which represent one of the major undeveloped resources for base metals in Europe.
 The Company also has an option to acquire a 100% interest in the Falcon Litio MG Project in Brazil, which is described below under the section entitled, "Option Agreement- Brazil".
+On July 14, 2017, the Company entered into agreements to acquire the Salobro Zinc Project in Brazil.

-Second Quarter Highlights
+Third Quarter Highlights

-The legal proceedings related to the tender process of the Aznalcóllar Project continue to develop, as described in detail below.
+The legal proceedings related to the tender process of the Aznalcóllar Project continue to develop, as described in detail in the section entitled "Aznalcóllar Tender".